Sivajith-PS/Sivajith-PS/README.md

 ## Hi there !!

-I’m Sivajith P S, an aspiring Machine Learning Engineer and LLM Developer.
-With a strong interest in AI and intelligent systems, I build and experiment with ML models and large language models.
-My goal is to learn deeply, create impactful projects, and contribute to the future of artificial intelligence.
+I’m Sivajith P S, a student passionate about Machine Learning and Large Language Models.
+I’m learning, building, and experimenting with AI systems, with the goal of becoming an ML Engineer and LLM Developer.
+I aim to learn deeply, create impactful projects, and contribute to the future of artificial intelligence.

 <a href="https://www.linkedin.com/in/sivajith-ps-aa6152364"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>